 The Digital Experience Visibility Problem

 While companies typically have a toolbox full of monitoring tools, they are from a bygone day when front end and back end applications all lived in corporate data centers, all employees sat in branch offices working exclusively on laptops, and connections were over infrastructure owned or controlled by IT operations teams.
-In that highly controlled environment, formulating a monitoring strategy to understand performance was relatively easy.
+In that highly controlled IT environment, formulating a monitoring strategy to understand performance was relatively easy.

 But we don't live in that world anymore.